SCRIPT TO SCREEN: A WALK AMONG THE TOMBSTONES

 The screening will be followed by a Q&A with Academy Award® nominated, Department of Film & Media Studies Alumnus, Writer/Director Scott Frank and a post-screening reception in the Michael Douglas Lobby.

-Tickets are free, but a reservation at this link is required to guarantee a seat: http://www.carseywolf.ucsb.edu/pollock/events/script-screen-walk-among-tombstones
+The event is free, but a reservation is recommended in order to guarantee a seat.

-The UCSB Script to Screen series examines the screenplay and its transition to the big screen from the perspective of the writers, directors, producers, and actors.

-Script to Screen is sponsored by The Carsey-Wolf Center, the Department of Film and Media Studies, and UCSB Alum Writer/Director Scott Frank.

 Event Details